Daniel-Okure/Python-Scripts/Utility Scripts/attendance_checker/README.md

 Lecture Attendance is set by default, but if you want to check your chapel and roll call, set the mode parameter to Student Affairs and run the script.

-I tried to make this with poor network conditions in mind (that's why there are so many timeouts), but the bot works best with good connectivity.
+I tried to make this with poor network conditions in mind, but the bot works best with good connectivity.
 Otherwise, it may timeout and exit unsuccessfully.